Curriculum Guide · Courses

 Professor Stafford Smiley

 Explores the federal income tax consequences arising from sales, exchanges, and other dispositions of property.
 Principal issues considered include determination of the taxable event; ascertainment of basis and amount realized; ascertainment of gain or loss; limitations on the allowability of losses, including the at-risk and passive activity loss provisions; and the relevance of the capital/ordinary gain or loss distinction and the original issue discount rules.
 The course includes an analysis of certain major non-recognition provisions, including like-kind exchanges and involuntary conversions and replacements.
 The course also includes an examination of the taxation of deferred payment sales, including the effect of taxpayer's method of accounting and the availability and operation of the installment method.

 Prerequisite: Taxation I.

 DISTANCE STUDENTS REGISTER FOR CRN#: 13622.
-This course is only open on a distance basis to students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs.
+This course is open to both on campus and distance students.
+However, only students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs may take this course on a distance basis.
 All J.D. students and resident LL.M. students may not enroll in this course on a distance basis.